actionanand/arblogz/src/content/README-daily-updates.md

 ### Notes

-- Only one daily update per day is supported
+- Multiple status updates can appear if published within 24 hours
 - Content is displayed in full (not truncated like regular posts)
-- Daily updates appear above all regular blog posts
+- Status updates appear above all regular blog posts
 - The "Expires in" countdown shows remaining time until disappearance